 When faced with sweltering weather, Amy Koepke, 58, of Osceola, Wisconsin, has given her golden retriever Teddy a crew cut, put ice in his water and trimmed down his walk time by 30 minutes in order to make sure he doesn’t overheat as temperatures climb.

-"When it gets hot and humid, it definitely makes a difference,” Koepke, 56, says.
-“It really comes down to treating a dog how you want to be treated."
+“When it gets hot and humid, it definitely makes a difference,” Koepke says.
+“It really comes down to treating a dog how you want to be treated.”

 Dogs cool themselves by panting.
-But panting becomes inefficient in extreme heat, during physical exertion, when the dog is dehydrated or when there's insufficient ventilation, or a combination of those factors.
+But panting becomes inefficient in extreme heat, during physical exertion, when a dog is dehydrated, when there’s insufficient ventilation or due to a combination of those factors.

-Within minutes, a dog can become overheated, which can lead to heat exhaustion, heatstroke, kidney failure, brain damage and even death.
+Within minutes, a dog can become overheated, which can lead to heat exhaustion, heatstroke, kidney failure, brain damage and even death, veterinarians say.

 Factors beyond temperature

-2. Ask your vet if you should trim your dog's hair shorter than usual for the summer.
+- Ask your vet whether you should trim your dog’s hair shorter than usual for the summer.

-4. Take frequent breaks and don't play too hard.
+- Take frequent breaks, and don’t play too hard.

-5. Provide good air flow with a fan or air conditioning.
+- Provide good air flow with a fan or air-conditioning.

-6. Decrease your dog's activity and avoid the hottest parts of the day.
+- Decrease your dog’s activity, and avoid the hottest parts of the day.
 On really hot days, keep your dog inside.